RupankarCh/my-notes/Linux/Ansible/Ansible_Practical.md

 ansible all -m shell -a 'fdisk -l /dev/nvme0n1' (Display the partition table)

-ansible all -m shell -a ' cat <<EOF | fdisk /dev/nvme0n1  (On every Ansible-managed server, create partition /dev/nvme0n1p1 with a size of approximately 10 GB and write the changes to disk, cat <<EOF ...
-EOF → Creates a sequence of input lines and sends them to fdisk.) n → create a new partition p → create a primary partition
+ansible all -m shell -a ' cat <<EOF | fdisk /dev/nvme0n1
+n → create a new partition
+p → create a primary partition
 1 → partition number 1